 Consequently, using the computational network science and data science approach, this study provides a comprehensive description of street network topology and geometry across neighborhoods in two cities, in Ghana.
 The study examines the structural configuration of street networks in these neighborhoods, limiting the scope to data from Accra and Kumasi.
 This is because they possess fine-grained road networks comparable to cities on a global scale based on intersections and street densities (Dumedah & Garsonu, 2021).
 The study of the structural configurations and topology provides insight into the strengths of weaknesses of the network, and the structural arrangements that make networks resilient.
 Resilient networks improve accessibility for all people, reduce commute times, and have a positive impact on the proper functioning of other parts of the urban system.
 Whereas a street network system that is poorly designed without any insights into its structure and configuration, negatively impacts society as a whole.

-Background
+1.2 Problem Statement

 Street networks in their primal form are systems of interconnected lines and points (edges and nodes in network science) which represents the street and road networks in any given area.
 The nodes (points) represent the intersection of roads and dead-ends whilst the edges represent the road segments connecting these points (Barthélemy, 2011; Boeing, 2017, 2020b).
 The forms that arise from the intricate interconnections of the nodes and edges making up the street networks are soo crucial they determine how we live and work in our cities; they affect lifestyle choices by influencing how mobile we can be; they influence health choices by affecting whether we choose to walk, bike or drive to destinations; and in cases of natural disasters, how fast disaster response can reach victims in need of help (Zamanifar & Hartmann, 2021).